EnviroDIY/ModularSensors/README.md

 - **getVarUnit(void)** - This returns the variable's unit using http://vocabulary.odm2.org/units/ as a string
 - **getValue(void)** - This returns the current value of the variable as a float.
 You should call the update function before calling getValue.
 As a backup, if the getValue function sees that the update function has not been called within the last 60 seconds, it will re-call it.

-### <a name="individuals"></a>Using individual sensor and variable functions
+### <a name="individuals"></a>Examples Using Tndividual Sensor and Variable Functions
 To access and get values from a sensor, you must create an instance of the variable subclass you are interested in.
 Each variable has different parameters that you must specify when creating the variable instance.
 You must create a new instance for each _variable_, not just each sensor.
 When using multple variables from the same sensor, you can save time by only calling the setup() and update() functions on a single variable and then calling the getValue() function on all of the variables.
-For example, to create instances of the variables and get data from all the parameters measured by a Decagon CTD you would use:
+A very simple program which creates instances of the variables and get data from all the parameters measured by a Decagon CTD you might be something like:

 ```cpp
 cond DecagonCTD_Cond(char SDI12address, int powerPin, int dataPin, int numReadings = 1)